Nearly 20 percent of the U.S. population is fully vaccinated. Many countries may not hit that target this year.

 “Our first task must clearly be stopping the virus by ensuring that vaccinations, testing and therapeutics are available as widely as possible,” she said in remarks delivered to the Chicago Council on Global Affairs.

-The same day, while introducing a new coordinator for global covid response and health security, Secretary of State Antony Blinken addressed the danger of variants.
+The same day, while introducing a new coordinator for global coronavirus response and health security, Secretary of State Antony Blinken addressed the danger of variants.

 “Even if we vaccinate all 332 million people in the United States tomorrow, we would still not be fully safe from the virus, not while it’s still replicating around the world and turning into new variants that could easily come here and spread across our communities again,” he said.